Where to go apple picking in Ontario 2023

 Wagner Orchard and Estate Winery

-In 1986, Wagner Orchard and Estate Winery started as a small a pick-your-own farm.
-Since then, the business has grown to include a winery, raising chemical-free livestock and a farm bakery.
+In 1986, Wagner Orchard and Estate Winery started as a small pick-your-own farm.
+Since then, the business has grown to include winemaking, raising chemical-free livestock and running a farm bakery.

-The pick-your-own orchard offers five varieties of apples, including Royal Gala.
-It pairs nicely with nut butter or tossed in a salad.
+The pick-your-own orchard offers five varieties of apples, including Royal Gala, which pairs nicely with nut butter or tossed in a salad.

 Stock up on apple pies made from an old family recipe at the bakery.